 And a word about the movies.
 I appreciate them, I am addicted to them, I don’t love them.
 They are one of the only successful complete series ever made, start to finish in a timely manner.
 They have some issues.
 One, they had to be changed to fit the new format, and I miss a lot of the subtleties and minor plot lines/characters.
+(Their biggest failing is hands-down the portrayal of Ginny Weasley, who barely ever speaks and is sad, wooden, and hopelessly serious, not like the Ginny in the book.)
 Two, they were thrown around between directors, and combined with the aging characters and the increasing length of the books, they can be very different, especially in tone and age-appropriateness.
 What they do provide is a stunning display of special effects, a ridiculous cast of famous British actors, and a visual for the alternate world of Harry Potter.
 Watch them if you want, or don’t if you don’t.
 The books are still better.

 * * *

 Read Harry Potter in its entirety, again, fall of 2018.
 I am amazed by how much I learn each time I read it and how much there is still to enjoy and discover.
 This time, I was amazed to notice Easter eggs that you just can’t notice until the—what, sixth?—read.
 Until you really know the details of the story, you can’t appreciate all the early references, foreshadowing, and detail involved in Rowling’s storytelling.